BOSQUE NWR & WHITE SANDS NM PHOTO TOUR

 *Bosque is probably the best place in the world to practice flight shots, and we'll provide the instruction you need.

-*We've been photographing this area for more than 20 years, and we'll share everything we know with you.
+*We've been photographing this area for almost 30 years, and we'll share everything we know with you.

 Agriculture and burgeoning population centers, like Albuquerque and Santa Fe, put an end to the floods in all but the wettest years, and the cranes were hit hard.
 The refuge was created in the 1930s expressly to save the cranes, but the year it opened only 17 cranes wintered there.
 Today, more than 1,000 times that many cranes take advantage of this intensely managed habitat.
 Bosque del Apache is truly one of the Refuge System's greatest success stories.